Wednesday, February 25, 2009

 Since using this color system for my ancestral files, I can now immediately indentify from a distance the category or grandparent to which each file belongs.
 By the way, this color filing system can also be used with notebooks, instead of file folders.
 Some genealogists use white notebooks and place a specific color cover and strip in spine for easy identification.

-For more information, on using the color filing system, visit the following websites.
+For more information, on using the color filing system, watch the preview video below:

 Saturday, February 14, 2009